AhmedAbdellatif116/landing_page/README.md

 ##Description

-this code add new sections to the page and its nav list to the menue dynamically by clicking a button
+this code add new sections to the page and its navagition list to the menue dynamically by clicking a button

 ##Content